 Join our team and make a difference in the lives of local wildlife that need care.
-We invite you to become part of a great team of dedicated wildlife rescuers.
+We invite you to become part of a great team of dedicated wildlife caregivers.
 A wide variety of opportunities exist, including but not limited to rescues and releases, medicating and feeding animals, and cleaning enclosures and facilities.

 Interested in working with wild animals and the great people who help them?
-Read below for details on the many different positions we have available.
+Read below for details on the many positions we have available.

 At this time, we do not accept volunteers needing to complete community service hours.

 Be a part of the largest group of volunteers at the center – taking care of the animals!
 Animal care volunteers can expect to:

 - Clean, sanitize and scrub enclosures and cages.